 In fact, the “right way” for pregnant mums to get up from bed while lying down, is to first, turn to the side then sit up.
 Sitting up straight from a lying down position adds stress to the stomach muscles which are already stretched by the belly.
 In turn, that worsens the Diastasis Recti.

 Ahhhhhh… I wished I knew that during both pregnancies!
 Perhaps I could have avoided this condition altogether!
 The lack of such knowledge in Singapore is disappointing! :(

-Can patients with Diastasis Recti recover completely?
+Can patients with Diastasis Recti after pregnancy recover completely?

 In fact, I’ve nearly forgotten about my condition since diagnosis!
 I was also consciously trying to add exercise into my lifestyle by attending some of the free fitness classes organised by the Health Promotion Board (HPB).

 I’ve since stopped going for yoga, piloxing, Kpop, and HIIT, only because a friend casually asked about my condition.
 It struck me that patients with this abdominal condition should not be doing regular yoga with Diastasis Recti as we may aggravate our core muscles!
 Ahhh… That’s #momsbrain there!

 Well, again in October 2018, when I attended a Yoga class with my colleagues, that I remembered about my condition again! #momsbrain

 Treatment for Diastasis Recti after pregnancy – are they available?
 What type of exercises can mums like me with weaken and separated recti muscles do?

 I made an appointment to follow up with Prof. Wong on my condition recently.
 While he didn’t have exact measurements of the gap (he used his fingers and could SEE the split.
 SIGH!) between my stomach muscles, I’m glad he gave the green light to say I could resume a “normal” active life with fitness classes.